Reserve Bank of India: Issue of currency

 For the minting of coins, SPMCIL has four mints at Mumbai, Noida, Kolkata and Hyderabad for coin production.

 Whilst coins are minted by, and ₹1 notes are issued by the Government of India (GoI), the RBI works as an agent of GoI for the distribution and handling of coins.
 RBI also works to prevent counterfeiting of currency by regularly upgrading security features of currency.

 The RBI is authorised to issue notes with face values of up to ₹10,000 and coins up to ₹1,000 rupees.

 New ₹500 and ₹2,000 notes were issued on 8 November 2016.
 The old series of ₹1,000 and ₹500 notes were banned on 8 November 2016, and are no longer in use.

 Earlier ₹1,000 notes have been discarded by the RBI.

+On 19 May 2023 the Reserve Bank of India announced the discontinuation of the Rs 2,000 denomination banknotes from circulation.

+This decision follows the cessation of its printing in 2018-19 due to the ample availability of other denominations and the note's limited use in transactions.
+This move aligns with the RBI's "Clean Note Policy", addressing the notes nearing the end of their lifespan and maintaining currency efficiency.

 Bankers' bank

 Reserve Bank of India also works as a central bank where commercial banks are account holders and can deposit money.
 RBI maintains banking accounts of all scheduled banks.
 Commercial banks create credit.
 It is the duty of the RBI to control the credit through the CRR, repo rate, and open market operations.
 As the bankers' bank, the RBI facilitates the clearing of cheques between the commercial banks and helps the inter-bank transfer of funds.
 It can grant financial accommodation to schedule banks.
 It acts as the lender of the last resort by providing emergency advances to the banks.